A Colorful Spring, Waterfall and Two Geysers

-At the 2.5-mile mark, Fairy Falls is reached.
-Fairy Creek shoots out over the edge of the Madison Plateau and plunges 197 feet.
+At Fairy Falls, Fairy Creek shoots out over the edge of the Madison Plateau and plunges 197 feet.
 Members of the 1871 Hayden Survey named it for the “graceful beauty with which the little stream dropped down a clear descent.”